Autarkysoft/Denovo/README.md

 # Bitcoin.Net
 The backbone of Denovo, Bitcoin.net is a stand alone bitcoin library written completely in C# and from scratch (no code translating) with no dependencies.
 It is released as a different project so that it could be used by any other third party projects.
-* Current version is `0.0.0.0` (check the [versioning convention](https://github.com/Autarkysoft/Conventions/blob/master/Versioning.md)
-for more information).
+Current version is `0.1.0.0` (check the [versioning convention](https://github.com/Autarkysoft/Conventions/blob/master/Versioning.md) for more information).
+This is first release of the library.
+The implementation is covering almost the entire bitcoin protocol, there may be some missing parts or some bugs.
-* Development is almost finished (getting ready to release first beta version `0.1.0.0`)
+Please report any problems that you encounter or any feedback that you may have.

+### Bitcoin.Net can be downloaded from Nuget:
+Using Package manager in Visual Studio:

+    Install-Package Autarkysoft.Bitcoin

+Using .Net CLI:

+    dotnet add package Autarkysoft.Bitcoin

 ### Current Features
 * Full xml documentation of the code explaining what each member does, expections that may be thrown, examples if needed,...